 Gregory Landis is the Senior Vice President and General Counsel for TerraPower, in charge of legal, regulatory and government affairs.
-In addition, he has interim responsibility for Human Resources and Corporate Communications.

 He spent 17 years with McCutchen, Doyle, Brown & Enersen in San Francisco, CA working in commercial litigation with a concentration in antitrust, securities litigation, telecommunications and regulatory work.
 His clients included Pacific Gas & Electric, AT&T, KPMG Peat Marwick, Deloitte & Touche, Amfac and Embassy Suites.
 In 1995, Landis became General Counsel and later Executive Vice President for AT&T Wireless Services, Inc. During his time there, he supervised the negotiations with AT&T leading to the split-off of AWS as an independent company in July 2001 and had a leading role in the $42B sale of the company to Cingular in 2004.